galiacheng/cargo-tracker-twas/README.md

-# Run a Java EE 7 (Cargo Tracker V1.0) in IBM WebSphere Application Server Traditional Network Deployment V9 on Azure VMs
+# Run a Java EE 7 application in IBM WebSphere Application Server Traditional Network Deployment V9 on Azure VMs

 The project demonstrates how you can configure and run a Java EE 7 application in IBM WebSphere Application Server Traditional (tWAS) Network Deployment V9 on Azure VMs.
-The project is directly based on the well known Jakata EE sample application Cargo Tracker.
+The project is directly based on the well known Jakata EE sample application Cargo Tracker V1.0.
 For further details on the project, please visit: https://eclipse-ee4j.github.io/cargotracker/.

 # Getting Started